Iliya-Sanin/Devtools/README.md

 <p>This is all about network activity on a page.</p>
 <p> There next important components are:</p>
 <p>- Options like throttling of connection, a signal's quality, cash disabling, etc;</p>
-<p>- Filter (search) for page elements It's also possible to chose some options here and a neccecery type of an element;</p>
+<p>- Filter (search) for page elements It's also possible to chose some options here and a necessary type of an element;</p>
 <p>- Timeline with a loading time of each element on the webpage;</p>
 <p>- Detailed information about the each element like method, status, type, priority, etc;</p>
 <p>- Load time.</p>